jdiegosierra/raspberry-sensors-tutorial/README.md

 This project is a tutorial step by step explained in "MEMORIA.pdf".

-If you have any question about the project you can contact with me here diegosierr28@hotmail.com.

 Coming soon:
 - To talk with a chatbot to obtain other measures like max, min, humidity etc
 - Use our voice to talk with the chatbot